nivalkarDhiraj/PDx/ReadMe.txt

 #Installation
 	1. Copy code in a folder
-	2. Open LabTest soultion using Microsoft Visual Studio
+	2. Open LabTest soultion using Microsoft Visual Studio (LabTests.sln)
 	3. Build and Run project HCA.API.LabTests
 	4. Application should run in browser using Swagger UI
 	5. Postman can also be configured (as per above url and payload details) for generating and passing token

 #Steps to run with Swagger
-	1. Execute Login (Credentials as above) to generate token
+	1. Execute endpoint Login (Credentials as in Login endpoint details above) to generate token
 	2. Once token is generated, copy the generated token
-	3. Click Authorize button in page header to open Available authorizations dialogue
+	3. Click Authorize button in page header to open "Available Authorizations" dialogue
 	4. Enter 'Bearer' [space] and then token in the text input under value
 	5. click Authorize and then Close button
-	6. Now you are ready to run, follow sequence as below to handle dependencies
+	6. Now you are ready to run, follow sequence as below to handle data dependencies
 	7. Create Patient (if executed Get(), will create hardcoded Patients from backed if Patient table is empty)
 	8. Create LabTest (if executed Get(), will create hardcoded Tests from backed if LabTest table is empty)
 	9. Create LabReport (if executed Get(), will create hardcoded LabReports from if when LabReport table is empty)